Walvis Bay: Demographics

+As of the 2023 census, Walvis Bay has a population of 102,704, with significant growth from 62,096 in 2011 and 43,611 in 2001.
+This expansion is largely attributed to internal migration, particularly from Namibia's northern regions, driven by employment opportunities in the port and fishing industries.

+The city is characterized by its diverse population, encompassing various ethnic groups such as the Aakwanyama, Aandonga, Ovaherero, Damara, Nama, and others.
+Languages commonly spoken include English, Afrikaans, German, Oshiwambo, and Damara.

+Walvis Bay's urban landscape includes suburbs like Kuisebmond, historically designated for Black residents during apartheid, and Narraville, which was inhabited by Coloureds.
+Post-independence, the city has experienced rapid urbanization, leading to the development of informal settlements.
+To address housing challenges, the municipality initiated the Tutaleni Housing Project, providing affordable housing with basic amenities.

 Economy

 Tourism

 Tourism has had an increasing influence in the town's economy, with international tourists arriving at its airport and port facilities.
 Several cruise liners visit the port each year.
 With many tourism activities hosted by small and large tour operators the town has turned into a tourism destination.
-Accommodation is varied in both price and style ranges, catering for everyone.

-The natural beauty of the surrounding desert and ocean is quite unique, and definitely a factor in the popularity of Walvis Bay.

 Fishing

-In Walvis Bay there are different fishing companies like Hangana Seafood, Caroline Fishing, Benguella Fishing Company, Cadilu Fishing, Etosha Fisheries, Kuiseb Fishing Enterprises, Blue Ocean Products, Benguella Sea Products, Consortium Fisheries, Talanam Fish Processor.
-These companies catch different types of fish like snoek, horse mackerel, anchovy, white steenbras, kabeljou, kingklip, hake, catfish, tuna and sardines.
+In Walvis Bay there are a variety of fishing companies like Hangana Seafood, Caroline Fishing, Benguella Fishing Company, Cadilu Fishing, Etosha Fisheries, Kuiseb Fishing Enterprises, Blue Ocean Products, Benguella Sea Products, Consortium Fisheries, Talanam Fish Processor.
+These companies catch diverse types of fish, like snoek, horse mackerel, anchovy, white steenbras, kabeljou, kingklip, hake, catfish, tuna, and sardines.
 Hangana Seafood are processors and exporters of fish and fish products.
 As such, the fishing enterprise accounts for a major part of Walvis Bay's economy.

 In May 2018, a spokesman for the National Fishing Corporation of Namibia (Fishcor), confirmed that a new N$530 million onshore processing plant would be operational by September 2018.
 After completion, the factory (which plans to employ 700 people of which 70% will be female), promises to be the largest pelagic processing plant in sub-Saharan Africa and will process about 80 000 tonnes of fish per annum.

 Manufacturing

-In March 2018 the Namibian government in association with French Groupe PSA signed an investment agreement to initiate a joint-venture to assemble Opel and Peugeot vehicles in Walvis Bay.
+In March 2018, the Namibian government in association with French Groupe PSA signed an investment agreement to initiate a joint-venture to assemble Opel and Peugeot vehicles in Walvis Bay.
 The N$190m-project has been earmarked to commence in 2018 with a forecasted annual target volume of 5000 units by 2020, a target carried by SACU countries' market demand.
 However, Peugeot threatened to close the plant over disputes with South Africa over import tariffs.

 Walvis Bay Salt produces approximately 1 million tons of salt per year through solar evaporation of sea water.
 Most of the salt is for industrial use but the company also produces table salt under the "Cerebos" brand.